UC-MACSS/persp-analysis/students/kwon_hyunku/MACSS_FINAL.md

 Fundamentally, observational and experimental study have different purposes and characteristics.
 Observational study shows what happened in the real world.
 On the other hand, experiment shows the mechanism behind the social reality.
-Such difference might be related more fundamental theoretical issues in social sciences: whether observing the social reality in itself, or finding the causal mechanism behind the social reality, is the purpose of social science; whether history or physics is the ideal of social sciences.
+Such difference might be related with more fundamental theoretical issues in social sciences: whether observing the social reality in itself, or finding the causal mechanism behind the social reality, is the purpose of social science; whether history or physics is the ideal of social sciences.
 While observational study is a better reflection of the society as it is, such method cannot capture the “social laws”; while experimental study better captures the mechanisms by controlling for various factors and isolating the mechanism from the complex social contexts, and thus shows higher internal validity (e.g. randomization and delivery of treatment) it sometimes lacks external validity—it is a social petri-dish, which cannot be applied to real contexts.

 Seen in this light, combining observational study and experimental study helps us grasp the full picture of racial discrimination.
 The first